manymoments/manymoments.github.io/_posts/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults.markdown

              // learn if needed
              if CL >= commitLog then
                  commitLog = CV
-                 lock = v
+                 lock-view = v
-                 lockcmd = cmd
+                 lock-value = cmd
                  send ("lock", commitLog, cmd, v) to the primary j

        on receiving ("lock", CL, cmd, view) from n-f distinct replicas and view == j:
              // append to log
              commitLog.append(cmd)
-             send ("commit", commitLog, cmd, view) to all replicas readyToPropose = true
+             send ("commit", commitLog, view) to all replicas readyToPropose = true

-       // as a replica: execute and terminate on receiving ("commit", CL, cmd, v):
+       // as a replica: execute and terminate on receiving ("commit", CL, v):
              // learn if needed
              if CL >= commitLog then
                  commitLog = CV
-                 // append to log
-                 commitLog.append(cmd)
                  restart timer(v)

 Note that as an optimization, we could have piggybacked the "commit" message with the next "propose" message.

-The **view change trigger** protocol is similar to the single-shot, except that timer(i) is restarted each time a replica appends to commitLog (see "restart timer" above).
+The **view change trigger** protocol is similar to the single-shot one, except that timer(i) is restarted each time a replica appends to commitLog (see "restart timer" above).
 This implements a *stable leader* variant where a primary can commit many entries and is replaced only when there are $f\+1$ "blame" messages.
 An alternative variant that replaces the primary every round will be explored in later posts.

       on timer(i) expiring and view == i; or on receiving ("blame", i) from f+1 distinct replicas